How to Find Registered Nurses:

 Send basic screening questions via email.

 Even if you bold the requirements for the job in your posting, people often overlook those and apply anyway.
-Find the qualified RNs by sending out a short email that asks a few basic questions, such as:
+Filter the qualified RNs by sending out a short email that asks a few basic questions, such as:

 - Where and when did you obtain your Bachelor of Science degree in nursing (BSN)?